Ashiq11/Clean-Architecture-Project-Ticket-Management/README.md

 ASP.NET Core & EF Core

-GloboTicket Ticket Management
+About GloboTicket Ticket Management
 - Manage events, ticket sales etc

 Requirements for Ticket Management
--Manage events
+- Manage events
--Overview of events in their categories
+- Overview of events in their categories
--Orders for the different events
+- Orders for the different events